 The Eight Bells has seen many changes over the years, yet still retains the charm and character of a village pub.
-Originally licensed in 1607 as an inn and called The Five Bells, in keeping at that time with the number of bells in the church tower, its name was changed to The Eight Bells in 1771 with the addition of three more bells in the Church!
+Originally licensed in 1607 and called The Five Bells, in keeping at that time with the number of bells in the church tower, its name was changed to The Eight Bells in 1771 with the addition of three more bells in the Church!

-Located in the quintessentially English village of Long Crendon, The Eight Bells sits in the Vale of Aylesbury and the village is host to the medieval Long Crendon Courthouse, owned by the National Trust and many other attractions can be found nearby such as Waddesdon Manor.
-Its picturesque cottages and period architecture make Long Crendon a favourite location for the popular Midsomers Murders television programme.
+Located in the quintessentially English village of Long Crendon, The Eight Bells sits in the Vale of Aylesbury.
+The village is host to the medieval Long Crendon Courthouse, owned by the National Trust, with many other attractions nearby such as Waddesdon Manor.
+Its picturesque cottages and period architecture made Long Crendon a favourite location for the popular Midsomers Murders television programme.